Lighthouses of El Salvador

 Acajutla (2)

 Date unknown (station established 1872).
 Active; focal plane 23 m (75 ft); white light, 6 s on, 6 s off.
 7 m (23 ft) square skeletal tower, painted white.
 There appears to be an enclosed equipment shelter in the base of the tower.
 Trabas has a photo by Capt.
-Theo Hinrichs and Google has a satellite view.
+Theo Hinrichs but trees obscure the light in Google's satellite view.
 The original light was on a mole that no longer exists.
 Located on the Acajutla waterfront.
 Site status unknown.
 Owner/site manager: Puerto de Acajutla.
 Admiralty G3380; NGA 15364.

 Information available on lost lighthouses: